Is DRaaS GDPR Compliant?

 GDPR is the biggest test facing C-level and IT management this year.
-Is DRaaS a viable solution to help address many of the challenges they face in the months to come?
+Is DRaaS GDPR Compliant and is it a viable solution to help address many of the challenges they face in the months to come?

 GDPR (and data confidentiality in general) is the topic of 2018 and for good reason.
 Whilst many businesses have been ‘getting by’ doing the bare minimum, the European Union has now updated the legislation that businesses must adhere to when acquiring, storing and processing the data of EU citizens.

 The EU’s General Data Protection Regulation 2016/679 (GDPR) has been introduced to set and maintain a common standard of information security across the entirety of the EU.
 However, GDPR also applies to businesses globally that handle data regarding EU citizens.
 The update brings the law more in line with the way businesses are using data today.

 GDPR (Article 32) specifies the legal requirement for organisations to ensure all data and infrastructure is resilient and protected from both internal and external threats, such as technical failures, human errors, and malicious attacks, whilst also being able to regularly prove the effectiveness of the security measures they have put in place.

 Zerto DRaaS combines continuous data protection (CDP), replication, long-term retention and analytics, to give enterprises a simple yet effective method of protecting the data they hold, and proving that effectiveness, without disrupting primary services.